-6.2.2 Mainstem smolt abundance
+6.2.2 Mainstern smolt abundance

-During 2000-2019, the Coho smolt yield for the 7.5 km long section of the lower Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (Figure 6.3, Appendix 6.1a).
+During 2000-2020, the Coho smolt yield for the 7.5 km long section of the lower Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (Figure 6.3, Appendix 6.1a).
 To compare changes between Treatment 1 and 2, we only compare abundance for cohorts that reared entirely under Treatment 1 or 2.
 In the 2016 and 2017 reports, this meant we excluded estimates for the years 2000 and 2009.
 We interpreted that the 2000 outmigration cohort reared under Treatment 1 and pre-Treatment 1 and that the 2009 cohort reared under both Treatment 1 and 2.
 However, we have recently realized that 2000 shouldn't have been excluded for Coho since Treatment 1 was implemented in 1997, not 2000 as we previously understood.
 There is also no justification for considering 2000 as an outlier year as it is comparable to both 2003 and 2008.
-As a consequence, for this report we included Treatment 1 smolt estimates from 2000-2008 and Treatment 2 estimates from 2010-2019.
-Changes in smolt abundance from mainstem habitats only was a more sensitive measure of the effect of flow treatments than changes that included estimates from constructed off-channel habitats, which are buffered from mainstem flows either by groundwater effects or have independently controlled water intakes.
+As a consequence, for this report we included Treatment 1 smolt estimates from 2000-2008 and Treatment 2 estimates from 2010-2020.
+Changes in smolt abundance from mainstem habitats only were a more sensitive measure of the effect of flow treatments than changes that included estimates from constructed off-channel habitats, which are buffered from mainstem flows either by groundwater effects or have independently controlled water intakes.
 For this reason, we only used the mainstem Coho abundance estimates for evaluating flow treatment effects.

-The mean abundance of mainstem smolts was 6,173 during Treatment 1 and 7,910 during Treatment 2 (Figure 6.4) and did not amount to a statistically significant change in abundance (2-tailed t-test, p = 0.13; Table 6.1).
+The mean abundance of mainstem smolts was 6,173 during Treatment 1 and 8,193 during Treatment 2 (Figure 6.4) and did not amount to a statistically significant change in abundance (2-tailed t-test, p = 0.12; Table 6.1).
 Generally, smolt estimates varied more during Treatment 1 (range: 2,870-11,036) than during Treatment 2 (range: 6,573-10,935; Figure 6.3).
 This consistency in the year-to-year mainstem smolt yield during Treatment 2 is a potentially important outcome of the flow experiment.
 Maximum smolt yield was similar during each treatment period but minimum yield was lower and occurred more frequently during Treatment 1 (Figure 6.3).
-This suggests that freshwater carrying capacity was not increased by the Treatment 2, rather, that the minimum smolt yield was increased.
+This suggests that freshwater carrying capacity was not increased for all years during Treatment 2, rather, that it increased primarily for lower abundance years.
+We would have expected an increase in carrying capacity to result in an upward shift from the Treatment 1 smolt yield or just an increase in maximum yield.
+An increase in the minimum smolt yield could indicate a more complex relationship with habitat carrying capacity mediated by an additional variable, such as the type of carrying capacity, which may only be influenced by the flow treatment under some conditions.
+An alternative explanation is that carrying capacity was unchanged and the higher minimum smolt yield was a product of higher adult escapement.